 The original internal applications server was purchased at the start of 2015.
 It hosts many home grown applications that are heavily utilized by multiple departments.
-Given its age and the essential nature of these applications the server will be replaced in 2019.
-The current server will be repurposed as a test environment for all future application development.
+Given its age and the essential nature of these applications the server was replaced in 2019.
+The new server currently hosts our Digital Docket Sign program and database.
+Due to the departure of our full time programmer the application migration is expected to be completed in 2020.
+The older server will be repurposed as a test environment for future application all web/development.